New Town, Česko - Things to Do in New Town

 Explore Wenceslas Square and National Museum

-Experience world-class opera, ballet, or drama at this stunning Neo-Renaissance building, considered the symbol of Czech national identity.
-The theatre's golden interior and exceptional acoustics make every performance memorable, whether you choose classical Czech works or international productions.
+Experience world-class opera, ballet, or drama at this stunning Neo-Renaissance building, considered the crown jewel of Czech cultural institutions.
+The ornate interior and exceptional acoustics make every performance memorable.

-Booking Tip: Tickets range from 200-2000 CZK depending on seating and performance.
-Book online in advance for popular shows, and consider dress circle seats for the best view-to-price ratio.
-Student discounts available with ID.
+Booking Tip: Tickets range from 300-2000 CZK depending on seating and performance.
+Book well in advance for popular shows.
+Dress code is smart casual to formal.

 Getting There